-Danielle's current research assesses the hottest opportunities for Canadian companies in fast-growth markets, including India and Southeast Asia.
-She is part of Statistics Canada's advisory committee on trade, and the Canadian International Council Roundtable blog on foreign policy.
-She has been part of Georgetown University's leadership seminar, the Department of Foreign Affairs Academic Advisory Group on trade, and the US International Visitor Program on trade.
+Danielle has been part of Statistics Canada's advisory committee on trade, the Georgetown University's leadership seminar, the Department of Foreign Affairs Academic Advisory Group on trade, and the US International Visitor Program on trade.
 Danielle has an M.Phil. in International Relations from Cambridge University and a B.Comm. in Honours Economics from McGill University.